 Our team was tasked to design an experience where readers can connect with journalists to find satisfying advice about real life problems.
-The product should make our newsroom more impactful and efficient by tapping directly into our readers needs.
-It should also provide an opportunity to leverage and resurface the vast repository of journalism in the Times’ archive.
+The product makes our newsroom more impactful and efficient by tapping directly into our readers needs.
+It also provides an opportunity to leverage and resurface the vast repository of journalism in the Times’s archive.

 To determine the right experience to connect readers with our journalism, we tested a series of provocations that would help us understand our readers’ expectations, behaviors and motivations.
 With this exercise, we asked questions like: how much do readers expect us to anticipate the questions they might have?
 Do readers expect a personalized answer and what does this mean for recycled answers?
 Is there a timeframe to deliver a satisfactory answer?
 What if the answer is always “it depends”?

 Over the fall of 2017, we tested three Q&As around disparate topics: Makeup, Relationships and Career.
 With these tests, we wanted to gauge reader interest, satisfaction and newsroom feasibility.
-We tracking user behavior, followed up with participants via survey, conducted several one-on-one interviews and checked in on how the process worked (and didn’t) for the writers.
+We tracked user behavior, followed up with participants via survey, conducted several one-on-one interviews and checked in on how the process worked (and how it didn’t) for the writers.

 Designs for the Q&A tests that ran in the fall of 2017.

 We learned that nearly ¾ of the audience were subscribers, suggesting an opportunity to frame the experience as a subscriber benefit and to test its impact on retention.
 75% of the audience reported being “highly satisfied” with the experience for its clear and informative writing, actionable advice, topic choices and inclusivity.